tc39/notes/es7/2016-09/sept-28.md

 DD: Initially, I thought to restrict it to modules, but no reason to restrict it.

-BF: Many reasons to include for use in Node
+BFS: Many reasons to include for use in Node

 DD: Good way to bootstrap into modules

 AWB: Why special form, not a function?

-BF: To give you a context
+BFS: To give you a context

 DD: Want to be given a module specifier, e.g., for some embedders, a relative path which is resolved based on where you're calling this from.